Dávid Haščák

-Dávid Haščák (born 28 October 1998) is a Slovak football midfielder for Partizán Bardejov.
+Dávid Haščák (born 28 October 1998) is a Slovak professional footballer who plays as a midfielder for Poprad.

 Club career

 1. FC Tatran Prešov

 Haščák made his professional Slovak Super Liga debut for 1.
 FC Tatran Prešov against Slovan Bratislava on 19 February 2017.

 LZS Starowice Dolne

 In summer 2020, Haščák signed a deal with Polish IV liga club LZS Starowice Dolne.
 He helped his team to secure a second place after the autumn round, scoring 15 goals in 23 games.

 Stal Stalowa Wola

-On 9 February 2021, he joined Polish III liga side Stal Stalowa Wola for the 2020-21 summer round season.
+On 9 February 2021, he joined Polish III liga side Stal Stalowa Wola for the 2020–21 summer round.
 He made his debut on 27 March as a substitute against Wólczanka Wólka Pełkińska.
 He scored his first goal in the last game of the season, on 20 June 2021 in a 2–2 draw against Podhale Nowy Targ.
 Separately from the first club, he also played for their IV liga reserves.
 His contract with Stal was terminated in August 2021.